My Father, My Mentor, My Hero

 “We’re not looking for you old man, we’re looking for your son.”

 My father walked down the steps and stood directly in front of the big guy.
-He was a full head taller than my father, and at least sixty pounds heavier.
-My dad tilted his head up and talked directly into the big guy’s face.
+The thug was a full head taller than my father, and at least sixty pounds heavier.
+My dad tilted his head up and talked directly into the big guy’s chin.

 “If you’ve got a problem with any Beaman, you’ve got a problem with me.”